titumozammel/operational-silence-framework/README.md

 ## Overview

-The Operational Silence Framework (OSF) is the primary operating framework within the Human Energy Recovery Framework (HERF), translating the principles of Human Energy Economics (HEE) into systematic organizational improvement.
+The Operational Silence Framework (OSF) is the primary operating framework within the Human Energy Recovery Framework (HERF) for protecting Human Energy Capital by systematically eliminating unnecessary operational demand, reducing Operational Noise, recovering Human Energy, and expanding Sustainable Execution Capacity.

 Rather than optimizing responses to recurring operational problems, OSF focuses on systematically eliminating the recurring demand that creates them.